unitn-sml/wmpy/docs/source/getstarted.rst

 ideal format.

-For all other use cases, ``wmpy`` leverages intermediate internal representations for polytopes and polynomials.
+For all other use cases, ``wmpy`` leverages intermediate internal representations for convex polytopes and polynomials.
 The classes ``Polytope`` and ``Polynomial`` are meant to implement all the useful function for manipulating these algebraic objects.